 4. Scrum’s benefits

-Consequently, Scrum process provides higher quality but lower risky products, as well as more effective communication between developers and clients, and also between team members.
+Consequently, the Scrum process provides higher quality but lower risky products, as well as more effective communication between developers and clients, and also between team members.
 Faster development avoids time and cost-consuming.
 The preparation for changes in the development process will be better, because of daily meeting for sprint iteration review.

 Another advantage of Scrum is its ability to reduce bugs during the development process.
-In Scrum process, bugs are detected much earlier than in traditional models, as the client can take part in the process.
+In the Scrum process, bugs are detected much earlier than in traditional models, as the client can take part in the process.
 When something goes wrong, the sprint can be cancelled immediately and get back to the original plan.